mendon01/Applied-Cryptography/README.md

-These are implementations of RSA and Diffie Hellman algorithms in python.

 Developed a secure communication system in Python, implementing the Diffie-Hellman Key Exchange Algorithm for symmetric key generation and RSA encryption for secure data transmission.

 Key Features: